MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/browser-support-planning-subscription-edition.md

 <a name="browserdetail"> </a>

 Review the details of the web browser that you have or plan to use in your organization to make sure that the web browser works with SharePoint Server Subscription Edition, and according to your business needs.

-Since Internet Explorer 11 is no longer supported in normal SharePoint sites, these ActiveX controls related functionality can be regarded as deprecated.
-These functionalities still exist in SharePoint Server Subscription Edition but we recommend not to use them.

  **Internet Explorer and older functionality**

 > [!NOTE]
-> Some older SharePoint functionality that relies on NPAPI or ActiveX will not work on browsers other than Internet Explorer.
-You can work around each of these issues by using Internet Explorer to perform these tasks.
+> Some older SharePoint functionalities that rely on NPAPI or ActiveX will not work on browsers other than Internet Explorer.
+Since Internet Explorer 11 is no longer supported in all types of SharePoint Sites except Central Administration site, these old functionalities are deprecated as well.
+Although these functionalities still exist in SharePoint Server Subscription Edition, we recommend not to rely on them anymore.

 #### Using ActiveX controls in SharePoint Server
 <a name="activex"> </a>

-Some functionality in SharePoint Server requires ActiveX controls.
+Some functionalities in SharePoint Server requires ActiveX controls.
 This produces limitations on browsers that don't support ActiveX.
 Currently only 32-bit versions of Internet Explorer support this functionality.
-In SharePoint Server Subscription Edition, all other supported browsers, including Microsoft Edge and the Immersive mode of Internet Explorer 10 have the following limitations.
+Since Internet Explorer 11 is not supported in all types of SharePoint sites except Central Administration site, all supported browsers (including Microsoft Edge) have the following limitations.

-For SharePoint Server Subscription Edition, browsers other than Internet Explorer 11 have the following limitations.

 |Plugin name |DLL file name |What it does | &nbsp; |Known limitations |
 |:-----|:-----|:-----|:-----|:-----|